high blood pressure diet menu

 Candy:

 Candies, toffees, and chocolate bars also cause an increase in the sodium level of the body.
 They also increase the level of sugar to dangerous amounts, which also increases blood pressure.
-Consumption of sugary foods in high amounts also leads to obesity which causes heart diseases.
+Consumption of sugary foods in high amounts also leads to obesity, which causes heart disease.

 Carbonated Drinks: